 Val d’Isere is located in one of the world’s best ski areas, Espace Killy.
 With an altitude of 3480 meters, over 300km of runs and 96 different lifts, the conditions are perfect.
 You are almost guaranteed snow from late November to April and 50% of the slopes are suitable for beginners and intermediates.
 I was lucky to be brought on a four day Club Med ski trip to Val d’Isere, thanks to Sunway Holidays, who are the agents in Ireland for Club Med.
 It was 12 years since I had skied so I was a little apprehensive before I left.
 Many told me it was like riding a bike.
 In the gondola going to the top of the mountain, I prayed this was true!
 There was 8 in my group and I hoped I wasn’t going to be the one holding them back….

-If you fancy taking a day off skiing, you can use your lift pass to take the gondola to the top of the mountain and enjoy a coffee on the slopes and take in the views.
+If you fancy taking a day off skiing, you can use your lift pass to take the gondola to the top of the mountain, to enjoy a coffee on the slopes and take in the views.
 The town of Val d’Isere is worth exploring too, there are plenty of good shops and lots of great après ski bars.
 Although the best après ski bar is located on the mountain.
 Part of a chain of French après ski bars, La Folie Douce has to seen to be believed.
-We went one afternoon, (in the name of research of course) and discovered hundreds of people drinking beer and dancing on tables to the latest tunes.
-It felt like a nightclub at 2am but it was only 4pm – crazy, but great at the same time!
-Thankfully it is situated right beside the gondola station so if you have one to many you don’t have to ski down the mountain.
-Although I was told that you do your best skiing after a drink or two – needless to say I didn’t find out if that was true!
+We went one afternoon and discovered hundreds of people drinking beer and dancing on tables to the latest tunes.
+It felt like a nightclub at 2am but it was only 4pm – it was crazy but great at the same time!
+Thankfully it is situated right beside the gondola station so if you have one to many, you don’t have to ski down the mountain.
+Although I was told that you do your best skiing after a drink or two – needless to say I didn’t find out if that was true…

 Like Club Med resorts?
 Read my post on Club Med da Balaia in the Algarve.